aau-claaudia/hpc/docs/ucloud/how-to-access.md

 ## Projects
 If you require a larger CPU quota, access to GPU resources, a virtual machine, or need to work with sensitive data, you can apply for a project using CLAAUDIA’s local resources.

-**Important:** If your project involves sensitive data, you must register your data with the Grant and Contract Unit.
+**Important:** If your project involves personally identifiable information, you must register your data with the Grant and Contract Unit.
 You can find detailed instructions for this process in our [guide on handling sensitive data on UCloud](/ucloud/guides/sensitive-data-on-ucloud/).

 The diagram below outlines the process for getting your project approved and set up on UCloud: